Friday, March 27, 2009

 - The literal second coming of Jesus Christ

-To answer the question simply, directly, and unapologetically, I believe in the doctrines of grace that are commonly referred to as Calvinism.
+To answer the question simply, directly, and unapologetically, I believe in the doctrines of grace that are commonly oversimplified and referred to as Calvinism.
 I believe that God is absolutely sovereign in all things (including salvation).
-I also hold to those five fundamentals of the faith as articulated by the reformers; that the Bible is the only inspired and authoritative Word of God, that Salvation is by Grace alone, through Faith alone, that Christ is the only mediator between God and man, and that salvation is a sovereign act of God’s will for His glory alone.
+I also hold to those five fundamentals of the faith as articulated by the majority of the reformers; that the Bible is the only inspired and authoritative Word of God, that Salvation is by Grace alone, through Faith alone, that Christ is the only mediator between God and man, and that salvation is a sovereign act of God’s will for His glory alone.

 So I guess I consider myself to be “Reformed Baptist.”
 I hope that helps.

 This time the $35.00 was sent to the National Republican Trust (PAC).
 You see, March 31 is coming up soon.
 Do you know what is special about March 31?
 Well that is my daughter’s birthday and it is also her husband’s birthday.
 But there is something else that is special about March 31 this year.
 That is the date of a very important special election in the 20th District of the State of New York.
 Polls now show that the Republicans actually have a good chance of winning that Congressional seat with their conservative candidate, Jim Tedisco.
 So this time around, I figured the best gift I could give my children is one that would irritate and frustrate Nancy, Harry, and you all at once and possibly accomplish some resistance to your dangerous liberal plans to change America as we know it.
 Thanks again, my contribution wouldn’t have been possible without you.